Angel-113/MyArcade/README.md

 ### What you need? ...
 I guess ...

-- These games are build with Raylib's basic functions
 - You need to install Raylib Version 5.0 to make this project work.
 - It's also developed under Ubuntu 22.04.4 LTS.